bsmith89/StrainPGC/README.md

 ### Installation

+StrainPGC is a Python package.
+A Python version >=3.11 is recommended (although other versions may also work)
-StrainPGC can be installed directly from this code repository using pip:
+StrainPGC can be installed directly from GitHub using pip:

 ```
 git clone https://github.com/bsmith89/StrainPGC StrainPGC